- January 08, 2019

 Housing Assistance for Veterans (HAVEN)

 Housing Assistance for Veterans (HAVEN) is a unique housing program designed to provide grants to households of veterans or active service members who were disabled as a result of an injury during their active military service since the tragic events of September 11, 2001.
-The program is designed to support necessary home modifications.
+The program is designed to support necessary home modifications/rehabilitation.

 Partnership Grant Program (PGP)